Regional Report: Community in Action

-Seleznow was joined by an engaging panel of local leaders composed of Ahron Cohen, president & CEO of the Arizona Coyotes; Robin Reed, president & CEO of the Black Chamber of Arizona; and Danny Seiden, Arizona government affairs director at Intel Corporation.
+Seleznow was joined by an engaging panel of local leaders composed of Ahron Cohen, former president & CEO of the Arizona Coyotes; Robin Reed, president & CEO of the Black Chamber of Arizona; and Danny Seiden, Arizona government affairs director at Intel Corporation.

 At the core of the discussion was each leader’s organizational focus on providing solutions to the business, healthcare and societal challenges created by the pandemic.
 Each organization has spearheaded different initiatives, but all are resoundingly concentrated on addressing the needs of our neighbors whether that’s in the form of access to resources and information, capital, technology, personal protection equipment, and even entertainment as sports are woven into the fabric our country and have come to a halt in order to help contain the spread of the virus.

 “The Greater Phoenix area in particular was amazing in its response time to come together.
 It’s not a cliché to say, ‘[Greater] Phoenix, Greater Together.’
 We are really doing that,” said Robin Reed, president & CEO of the Black Chamber of Arizona.
 “Everyone has the same intention.
 It’s how can I help?
 What can we do?
 We were very quick to work together as a community.”